ChristianJohnGSS/sql_bootcamp/notes/Section 5 - JOINS/Full Outer Joins.md

 ## Syntax:

 ```
-N/A
+SELECT * FROM table_A
+FULL OUTER JOIN table_B
+ON table_A.matched_column = table_B.matched_column
 ```

 ## SQL Keywords:

-- OUTER JOINS
+- OUTER JOIN

 ## Notes:

-- `OUTER JOINS` allows us to specify how to deal with values only present in one of the tables being joined.
+- `OUTER JOIN` allows us to specify how to deal with values only present in one of the tables being joined.
   - FULL OUTER JOIN
     - Get everything, even if there are some rows that has no match with each table
     - Could have `NULL` values since everything is grabbed regardless if there is no match